 These fairly stiff, tooth-like processes present in upper limb and lower limb.
 These racker have anterior and posterior portion.

-These gill rackers not play any role in gas exchange.
 The number and length of this comb like structure vary species to species due to species specific feeding strategies.
+These structures serve several important functions in the respiratory and feeding processes of fish:

 2. Gill Filaments (Primary Gill Lamellae) | Gill Plate